cqb13/vocab-vault/README.md

 Find the original Whitaker's Words written in Ada at https://github.com/dsanson/Words, thoughtfully documented and maintained by [dsanson](https://github.com/dsanson).
 More information about William Whitaker and the Words program is available there.

+*No no updates for a bit.
+Big rewrite and update in progress!*

 ## CLI Usage Guide

 The CLI is designed to provide translation functionality between English and Latin, using the Whitaker's Words Dictionary.